PROFESSOR COLIN GREEN, B Vet Med, PhD, DSc (Med), FRCVS, FRC Path, FRCS England(Hon)

 Since 1995 his main research interests have been in surgical reconstruction, tissue regeneration, stem cells seeded into decellularised tissues, novel burns treatments and organ transplantation.
 Most notably he has helped pioneer the development of carbon monoxide releasing molecules (CORMS) as potential therapeutic agents for inflammation, bacterial infections and ischaemia-reperfusion damage, in particular their possible role in coronary artery disease and strokes.
 CG is an author in over 500 publications.

 CG also has a strong interest in global healthcare and education particularly as they impact on conflict resolution and human rights.
 In 1984 he helped re-vitalise Medical Aid for Palestine (MAP) and in 1989 onwards with MAP’s encouragement and support helped establish the very first Palestinian Faculty of Medicine in Al Quds University in 1994 and has been Visiting Professor ever since.
 In1996, he set up a new UK registered charity (Foundation for Al Quds Medical School or FQMS) to provide funding for the School.
+In 2002, Colin was proud to be awarded and presented by President Arafat in Ramallah with the Palestinian Millennium Medal “for services to the Palestinian people”.
 As part of a strong interest in child mental health in areas of conflict such as Tibet, Gaza and Ukraine he also believes in the power of cultural activities such as music, dance, film, poetry, theatre and literature in maintaining the psychosocial fabric of stressed societies and supports these activities as part of holistic healthcare.
 The seeds of this interest were sown in 1988 when he co-founded a theatre group for disabled young people in Bradford called ‘Mind the Gap’ and funded and helped run that for 3 years until established and successful (http://www.mind-the-gap.org.uk/).
 His interest in dance and its potential beneficial impact on young deprived children was catalysed by his experience as a Trustee and medical consultant to London City Ballet from 1982 to 1993 and then as Chairman and Director of City Ballet of London from 1996 to 1999.

 In the year 2000 CG set up another charity registered as The International Medical Education Trust 2000 (IMET2000) and this now has educational, training and humanitarian projects running in the Ukraine, Russia, Palestine, Tibet (north India)and Africa.
 He has developed strong e-learning links for all healthcare professionals throughout this international network.
 In 2008, a Palestinian Centre for Health Sciences Research and Education was opened by IMET2000 in Ramallah to provide e-learning, telemedicine and research opportunities for all healthcare professionals (www.imet2000.org and www.imet2000-pal.org).
 In Uganda, IMET2000 is currently building a brand new rural hospital to serve a population of 200,000 and within it an Eye Clinic opened in May, 2019 (www.herona.org).